robots-make-art-too/EECS_1720/a_little_story_TO_READ.md

 That is, of course, ridiculous.
 Coding is not the new literacy.

-> While most people are literate and know to read, most are _not_ programmers and have _no_ idea what kind of skills a programmer needs.
+> While most people are literate and know how to read, most are _not_ programmers and have _no_ idea what kind of skills a programmer needs.

 Coding books often present coding as a set of problems with “correct” solutions.
 And if you can just master the syntax, you’ll be able to make things quickly and easily. _But that is not the way programming works._
 - Programming is `messy`.